nikerla/vc-content/pages/glossary/ecommerce-platforms.md

             <img alt="Best E commerce platforms" src="assets/images/ecommerce-platforms.jpg" />
         </div>
         <div class="col __col-70 text" style="margin-top: 0; padding-left: 20px;">
             Choosing the best online store platform can be overwhelming taking in the account a number of options that have appeared in the recent years.
 Just like purchasing any product, whether it is a house, a car or a cell-phone, each particular business has to do its research and correctly determine what it is looking for, remember to consider all the tradeoffs among the available choices.
 In the past couple years a few of the best ecommerce platforms on the market have been gaining popularity among small businesses thanks to their ease of use, usability, and availability of a large developer community.
-With some of these top ecommerce platforms, their on-staff web-developers may provide personal and professional services to the platform client, and you will be most likely to receive good support in the long run from a digital commerce platform.
+With some of these top ecommerce platforms, their on-staff web-developers may provide professional services to the platform client; and you will be most likely to receive good support in the long run from a digital commerce platform.
         </div>
     </div>
     <h2>Best ecommerce platform</h2>
     <div class="text">
         <p>So, what is the best ecommerce platform?
-There are hundreds of options available on the market of e-commerce platforms with no single “best e-commerce platform” to really stand out, as they all vary in functionality, features, usability and offer many different choices of building a website, accounting for your personal needs, resources and preferences. </p>
+There are hundreds of options available on the market of e-commerce platforms with no single “best ecommerce platform” to really stand out, as they all vary in functionality, features, usability and offer many different choices of building a website, accounting for your personal needs, resources and preferences.</p>
-        <p>Some of the universal features that the best e commerce platform would have are:</p>
+        <p>Some of the universal features that the best ecommerce platforms would have are:</p>
         <ol>
             <li>Availability of listing and displaying products, with the ability of comparison between them</li>
             <li>Allowing your buyers to put products into the <a href="{{ '/glossary/hosted-shopping-cart' | absolute_url }}">“Shopping Cart”</a></li>